Bruce M. Metzger

 Bruce Manning Metzger (February 9, 1914 – February 13, 2007) was an American biblical scholar and historian who spent his career at Princeton Theological Seminary.
 Metzger specialized in textual criticism and Bible translation and chaired committees for the Revised Standard Version and New Revised Standard Version.
 He served on the board of the American Bible Society and United Bible Societies.
 He was elected to the American Philosophical Society in 1986.
-Metzger is often considered among the most influential New Testament scholars of the 20th century.
+Metzger is among the most influential New Testament scholars of the 20th century.

 Early life and education

 Metzger was born on February 9, 1914, in Middletown, Pennsylvania, and earned his BA in 1935 at Lebanon Valley College.
 He had strong academic training in Greek before enrolling in Princeton Seminary and in the summer prior to entering the Seminary he completed reading through the entire Bible consecutively for the twelfth time.
 He received his ThB in 1938 at Princeton Theological Seminary and in the autumn of that year began teaching at Princeton as a Teaching Fellow in New Testament Greek.
 On April 11, 1939, he was ordained in the United Presbyterian Church of North America, which has since merged with the Presbyterian Church in the United States of America (PCUSA) and is now known as the Presbyterian Church (USA).
 In 1940 he earned his MA from Princeton University and became an instructor in New Testament.
 Two years later he earned his PhD, "Studies in a Greek Gospel Lectionary (Greg.
 303)", also from Princeton University.